-- Applicants must be citizens or nationals of the United States of America at the time of application.
+- Applicants must be citizens or nationals of the United States of America at the time of the application deadline.
 Permanent residents are not eligible.
 Please review the Award Description in relation to the eligibility of dual citizens.

 - In the creative and performing arts, four years of professional training and/or experience meets the basic eligibility requirement.
 If you are an Arts applicant and do not hold a BA, please email firstname.lastname@example.org with your professional experience and educational history to confirm eligibility before beginning an application.